pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 }
 ```

-If we added `@Singleton` annotation to `TwitterComponent` the build would also fail.
-Currently, scopes are limited to a single component.
+If we added `@Singleton` annotation to `TwitterComponent` the build would also fail. **Currently, scopes are limited to a single component**.
 And because we cannot have the `@Singleton` annotation in that component, we also cannot have it on the modules which that component uses.
 Components without scope annotations are called _unscoped_ components.
 This will also make the module instances to be created more than once if called multiple times.

 So now that components are broken apart, we create the `TwitterComponent` by adding reference to `ApiComponent` in its builder.